raininja/Relay/README.md

 ```

 * **Website**
-The project's oficial website is https://poisonpacket.wordpress.com/relay/
+~~The project's oficial website is https://poisonpacket.wordpress.com/relay/~~

 * **Bugs**
-Please report bugs at https://github.com/agronick/Relay
+~~Please report bugs at https://github.com/agronick/Relay~~
+Report bugs here on github.
 * **Translations**
-To contribute translations please visit http://translations.launchpad.net/relay
+~~To contribute translations please visit http://translations.launchpad.net/relay~~
+Translations can be offered as issues on github.

 * **Donations**
-If you want to support the project, please consider a donation at https://poisonpacket.wordpress.com/relay/
+~~If you want to support the project, please consider a donation at https://poisonpacket.wordpress.com/relay/~~

 * **Further documentation**
-For more documentation visit https://poisonpacket.wordpress.com/relay/
+For more documentation visit https://poisonpacket.wordpress.com/relay/ <= this page is up as of 11 November 2023